Meyvn

 Goals

-• Standalone and lightweight.
-It only depends on Clojure and Maven (with no external dependencies).
+- Standalone and lightweight.
+It only depends on Java and Maven (not even Clojure).

 Read more.